NSBLab/MBM/README.md

 ## File descriptions

-In this package, we provide the following a main functions, demo script to run it, and complement folders:
+In this package, we provide the following a main function, demo script to run it, and complement folders:

   1. `mbm_main.m`: main function to obtain the spatial frequency spectrum, called beta spectrum, the significant pattern, and the most influential modes of the statistical map representing the group average or group difference.
   2. `mbm_demo_sim.m`,  `mbm_demo_emp.m`: demo scripts to run `mbm_main.m`. `mbm_demo_prerequisite.m` needs to be run before running the demo in order to generate the list of paths to maps.
   3. `mbm_app.mlapp`: app script for GUI of the main function.
-  4. `utils/`: dependent packages comprising of gifti-matlab (to read GIFTI file), PALM (to estimate a distribution tail), and fdr_bh (to use fdr correction).
+  4. `utils/`: dependent packages comprising of gifti-matlab (to read GIFTI file), PALM (to estimate a distribution tail), and fdr_bh (to use FDR correction).
-  5. `data/`: demo data to run the codes.
+  5. `data/`: demo data to run the demo codes.
   6. `func/`: functions used in the main code for analysis and visualization.
   7. `figure/`: figures

 ## Installation